learn-co-students/dsc-learn-lessons-dc-ds-career-042219/README.md

 ## Objectives
 You will be able to:
-* Make changes to a Jupyter Notebook and push it up to GitHub
+* Use basic commands to navigate the command line
+* Use bash commands to create new files and folders
+* Use git clone to clone a repository
-* Perform basic computations in a Jupyter Notebook
+* Perform cell operations within Jupyter Notebooks

 ## Setting the Stage